outdooradventureguide.co.uk

 Get into Stand Up Paddling

-canoe, Canoe equipment, Gear, Technical — By Outdoor Adventure Guide on March 15, 2012 at 3:50 pm
+Canoe, Canoe equipment, Gear, Technical — By Outdoor Adventure Guide on March 15, 2012 at 3:50 pm

 OAG has the lowdown on paddling’s newest craze.